 How a Clean Restroom Promotes Cleanliness

 Encourage others to keep the restroom clean by having it clean when they walk in.
-If there is trash on the floor, trash cans overflowing, empty paper product dispensers, bad odors, unflushed toilets,
+If there is trash on the floor, trash cans overflowing, empty paper product dispensers, bad odors, unflushed toilets, then the restroom users will continue in their behavior.

 The biggest complaint of public bathrooms is usually that offensive odors are coming from inside.
 It is challenging to keep a restroom smelling fresh due to the nature of the facility, but it is possible.